layters/testshop/README.md

-u/EchoingCat — for the revision of the official neroshop logo woodser — for his guidance and for his work on the monero-cpp library which has made the development of this app possible yuriio147 — for his work on various QML components (Triangle, Banner, NodeList, etc.), the currency converter, fixing a major bug in the RSA encryption code, the RSA signing and verifying functions, and for teaching me some Qt/Quick techniques
+u/EchoingCat — for the revision of the official neroshop logo woodser — for his guidance and for his work on the monero-cpp library which has made the development of this app possible yuriio147 — for his work on various QML components (Triangle, Banner, NodeList, etc.), the currency converter, fixing a major bug in the RSA encryption code, the RSA signing and verifying functions, and for teaching me some Qt/Quick techniques lza_menace — for his work on the new monero.fail JSON API endpoint
 ```

 [//]: # (./clean.sh)